selfrecc/dkimpy-milter/README.md

 from DKIM.  dkimpy-milter does not sign with rsa-sha1, but still considers rsa-sha1 signatures as valid for verification because they are still in common use and are not known to be cryptographically broken.

+Support for non-ASCII email messages:  Anything UTF-8 should work (including correct signing/verification).
+For messages that contain header fields with non-ASCII or UTF-8 content, signatures are likely fail verification, but the milter should continue to run.
+RFC 8616 is not supported.